Marde's Blog

 by | Mar 18, 2013 | All Categories, Daffodils | 0 comments

-The Santa Rosa Garden Club came to visit on one of their perennial tours and we had a large turnout!
-About seventeen members did the entire walk and another group stayed up on the deck and relaxed while the rest began the walk.
+The Santa Rosa Garden Club visited us on one of their perennial tours.
+We had a large turnout, with about seventeen members joining the walk.
+Another group stayed on the deck to relax while the rest began exploring the garden.

 Recent Post …